jorgenschaefer/elpy/README.rst

 Once installed, Elpy will automatically provide code completion, syntax error highlighting and code hinting (in the modeline) for python files.
 Elpy offers a lot of features, but the following keybindings should be enough to get started:

 - :kbd:`C-c C-c` evaluates the current script (or region if something is selected) in an interactive python shell.
-The python shell will be automatically displayed aside of your script (if not already there).
+The python shell will be automatically displayed aside of your script.
 - :kbd:`C-RET` evaluates the current statement (current line plus the following nested lines).
 - :kbd:`C-c C-z` switches between your script and the interactive shell.
 - :kbd:`C-c C-d` displays documentation for the thing under cursor (function or module).
 The documentation will pop in a different buffer, that can be closed with :kbd:`q`.